Dallas Mavericks: Uniforms

 For the "City" set, the Mavericks wore black uniforms with "DAL" and the numbers in royal blue with neon green trim (a nod to the original Mavericks' colors).
 This set was worn only during the 2017–18 season, after which a new "City" uniform would be designed.
 The new "City" uniform was unveiled in November 2018.
 The "DAL" across the chest was replaced with the team's secondary logo and the neon green trim was removed, with the numbers no longer having a trim color.
 The "City" uniform for the 2019–20 season featured a stylized "MAVS" wordmark inspired from graffiti paintings.
 The uniform base had a light blue/navy blue gradient and neon green trim.
 The "City" uniform for 2020–21 featured a white base with gold and silver trim, which was said to be inspired by Pegasus, a Dallas symbol.
+The Pegasus-themed "City" uniform returned in the 2025–26 season, but used the Mavericks' current color scheme.

 Prior to the 2019–20 season, the Mavericks drastically redesigned their navy "Statement" uniforms, eliminating the Dallas skyline and reverting to the full team name "Mavericks" in front.
 The uniform contains white lettering and white and royal blue side stripes.
+In 2022, the uniform was tweaked to again feature just "Mavs" in front and the numbers moving to the left chest, along with thick black side stripes.

 During the 2021–22 season, in commemoration of the NBA's 75th anniversary, the Mavericks wore "City" uniforms featuring various elements taken from past uniforms.
 The template used is from their current uniforms, but with green striping.
 The typography resembled the Mavericks' uniforms from 1980 to 2001, and featured a modified version of the cowboy hat logo (except the "M" was replaced with a "D").
 A recolored version of the current horse logo appears on the shorts, and the skyline silhouette from their 2015–2019 navy alternates is placed on the beltline.

 The 2022–23 "City" uniform featured retro-style white letters with green trim on a blue base, which was a nod to the late 1970s–early 1980s disco era that served as a boom period within the Dallas–Fort Worth metroplex.

+For the 2023–24 "City" uniform, the Mavericks partnered with Grammy Award-winning recording artist Leon Bridges in designing the uniform.
+The black-based uniform with stylized Western letters in silver and blue trim pay homage to 150 years of American rhythm and blues history.
+This uniform, albeit in white with silver letters, was reused for their 2024–25 "City" uniform.